hashicorp/vault/website/source/docs/enterprise/identity/index.html.md

 and to know the full set of capabilities of the token with an associated entity identifier, the policies on the token should be taken into account.

-### Mount Bound Personas
+### Mount Bound Aliases

 Vault supports multiple authentication backends and also allows enabling same authentication backend on different mounts.
-The persona name of the user with each identity provider will be unique within the provider.
-But Vault also needs to uniquely distinguish between conflicting persona names across different mounts of these identity providers.
-Hence the persona name, in combination with the authentication backend mount's accessor serve as the unique identifier of a persona.
+The alias name of the user with each identity provider will be unique within the provider.
+But Vault also needs to uniquely distinguish between conflicting alias names across different mounts of these identity providers.
+Hence the alias name, in combination with the authentication backend mount's accessor serve as the unique identifier of a alias.

 ### Implicit Entities